 - The site will be served by public sewer.
-The Final Plan must include an Ability to Serve letter from the Portland Water District (PWD) for the proposed project. - The applicant stated that they initiated coordination with the PWD and submitted a copy of a chain of email communication with PWD dated November 20, 2019 to November 22, 2019, indicating that the PWD is reviewing the applicant's information.

-- Town Engineer, Mark Arienti, P.E., commented in an email dated September 13, 2019: "The Sketch Site Plan shows the potential location of a new Portland Water District (PWD) pump station just to the left (west) of the entrance to the proposed subdivision.
+The Final Plan must include an Ability to Serve letter from the Portland Water District (PWD) for the proposed project. - The applicant stated that they initiated coordination with the PWD and submitted a copy of a chain of email communication with PWD dated November 20, 2019 to November 22, 2019, indicating that the PWD is reviewing the applicant's information. - The response to comments submitted by the applicant on June 22, 2020 included an updated Ability to Serve letter from the Portland Water District indicating that the subject property would be able to connect to the upgraded sewer system to be installed on the property, per the terms of the agreement between the developer and the PWD, as described in a deed easement and restrictive covenant. - Town Engineer, Mark Arienti, P.E., commented in an email dated September 13, 2019: "The Sketch Site Plan shows the potential location of a new Portland Water District (PWD) pump station just to the left (west) of the entrance to the proposed subdivision.
 This is likely a good location considering the elevation and proximity to the subdivision, but the space allotted for the pump station is likely not sufficiently large enough to accommodate maintenance vehicles such as vacuum trucks.
 A space potentially as large as 35'x35' may be needed.
-The applicant may want to consider eliminating or moving the proposed driveway parking shown on the plan adjacent to Unit 1 so that PWD can acquire this space to access the pump station." - An easement for PWD access should be included with the Final Plan. - Town Engineer, Mark Arienti, P.E., commented in an email dated February 26, 2020 that the plans should incorporate concurrent plans being developed by Gorrill Palmer for the pump station and associated control building, wet well, and maintenance parking to be developed in the easement area shown on the plan.
+The applicant may want to consider eliminating or moving the proposed driveway parking shown on the plan adjacent to Unit 1 so that PWD can acquire this space to access the pump station." - An easement for PWD access should be included with the Final Plan.
+An easement is shown on the final plan.
+The easement language must be submitted as well. - An easement dated May 27, 2020 granting Portland Water District use of the property for the pump station and associated infrastructure was submitted on July 7, 2020. - A restrictive covenant dated June 8, 2020, laying out the terms of the agreement whereby MCL Realty LLC may connect to the upgraded sewer system to be installed on the subject property, was submitted on July 7, 2020. - Town Engineer, Mark Arienti, P.E., commented in an email dated February 26, 20 - 20 that the plans should incorporate concurrent plans being developed by Gorrill Palmer for the pump station and associated control building, wet well, and maintenance parking to be developed in the easement area shown on the plan.
+See Site Plan Review.